-Wk of 8/13/18
+Wk of 8/12/19

 Welcome to our very first week in review!!!
 I welcome every one of my wonderful students back to an exciting and fun school year in Physical Science class.
 There will be a straight 6 schedule for Monday through Wednesday of this week and block schedule for Thursday and Friday.
 The early part of this week will be dedicated to reviewing school procedures.
-Next, we will transition to classroom policies and notebook setup followed by beginning Nature of Science.
-For the block days, we will view a Lab Safety Video followed by a quick learning check.
-After the learning check, we will have a District Benchmark Assessment as a CSMA.
-We have a very short window to administer this exam.
+Next, we will transition to classroom policies and notebook setup followed by beginning Nature of Science just as previous years.
+For Wednesday, we will view a Lab Safety Video followed by a quick learning check (5 question quiz).
+If you should happen to be absent for Wednesday's video, you can receive credit by viewing any lab safety video and writing me a 1/2 to 3/4 page summary about what you learned about lab safety and then turn in the paper.
+For the block days, we will have a District Benchmark Assessment as a CSMA to assess your prior knowledge and to determine where I need to focus instruction for you for this school year.
+We have 50 minutes to administer this exam.
 Lastly, for those who are ambitious and viewing my web page, Science Fair will be offered this year.
 Those who are interested in Science Fair, please start thinking about an experiment, not a demonstration, that you would like to conduct.
 Although Science Fair is not mandatory, ALL students will be engaged in some form of a project during 1st semester.
+If you do not participate in Science Fair, your science project might be selected for the school Science Expo similar to last December in the Gym.
 More details to follow...
 I'm looking forward to another great year with fantastic students as I hope you are too.
 Mr. O.

-Wk of 8/20/18
+Wk of 8/19/19

-Wk of 8/27/18
+Wk of 8/26/19

 Remember, there is homework every night so you need to be studying your vocabulary words nightly as this is the language that we speak in Science...
 10-15 minutes.
 We also will have some graphics associated with the words as well.
 For the block days, we will have a lab associated specifically with a vocabulary word in mind for you to participate in.